 Will I need to attend an interview as part of my application?

 All our undergraduate applicants need to engage in an interview as part of the application process.
-However, all interviews in the near future will take place through videoconference rather than on-campus.
+However, all interviews at present are taking place through videoconference rather than on-campus.

-Although this page is being regularly updated, we are aware that the situation is evolving rapidly.
+Although this page is being regularly updated, we are aware that the situation continues to change.
 The latest information for the public is available on the NHS website

 Universities UK, Universities UK International, Universities Scotland and Universities Wales continue to work with the UK Government and local public health authorities to distribute appropriate guidance to UK universities.